 The real question is, is the quality of the experience good enough to justify €30 for an Aryzon?
 The answer depends upon what you want to do with the it.
 In my opinion, the Aryzon is ideal of indoor applications that don’t require IMAX quality visuals.

 Did I say “indoor” in that last sentence?
 Yes, I did.
 The Aryzon doesn’t use the classic video passthrough that most Augmented Reality apps like Pokémon Go depend upon.
 Rather, Aryzon projects the AR experience into a transparent screen that is placed in the user’s field of view.
 Because of this, too much ambient light will negatively impact the experience, which is also true for the Microsoft HoloLens.
 Indoors, this is no problem because you can have full control over your lighting.
-Let’s forget about using the Aryzon outdoors though, for the time being at least.

 A Closer Look